A light detector working as photon counter.

 The measurement of the diffuse NSB in the UV energy region (300-400 nm, roughly) is therefore a complementary and integrating part of the activities of the “cosmic rays and TeV gamma-ray astronomy” group of IASF-Palermo.
 This activity, started in 1998 with the balloon-born experiment BaBy (Background Bypass), was subsequently performed through ground-based observations, firstly with the so-called “Baby on-ground,” and, since 2003, with the UVscope instrument.

 The UVscope instrument is essentially a light detector working as photon counter.
 Its sensitive unit is a high speed response photomultiplier with efficiency extended to the UV band.
-A UVscope unit is currently active in the framework of the ASTRI program to monitor the NSB diffuse light of the Serra La Nave site where the ASTRI telescope prototype is installed.
+A UVscope unit (Experimental Astronomy, 51-2021) is currently active in the framework of the ASTRI program to monitor the NSB diffuse light of the Serra La Nave site where the ASTRI-Horn telescope is installed.

 Giovanni La Rosa

 M. Concetta Maccarone